 - Mobile Worker—Mobile Workers can view and edit data that has been shared with them by other ArcGIS users and have access to a selection of apps.
 This user type is ideal for users who primarily interact with ArcGIS content through Esri field apps.
 It allows users to view, collect, and edit data in the field, share their location, and record location tracks.
 Mobile Workers can’t analyze, create, or share items or data.

 - Creator— Creators can create and edit content such as maps and apps, perform in-depth spatial analysis using the analysis tools in the portal, collect data, and collaborate and share content for use in apps.
-Creators have access to a selection of apps, can view content created by other organization members, and administer users and content in the organization.
+Creators have access to a selection of apps, and they can view content created by other organization members and administer users and content in the organization.

 - GIS Professional—GIS Professionals can build advanced 2D and 3D maps, visualizations, and analyses using ArcGIS Pro (Basic, Standard, or Advanced), as well as use ArcGIS Enterprise to create, edit, and collaborate and share content for use in apps.
 GIS Professionals can also administer users and content in the organization.
 This user type is designed for those who need the full suite of GIS apps to perform their work—that is, create web maps and apps, perform in-depth spatial analysis using analysis tools, and use the advanced tools of ArcGIS Pro.
 The GIS Professional user type can be assigned at the following three levels, which correspond to the three license levels of ArcGIS Pro:

 - GIS Professional Basic—The GIS Professional Basic user type includes ArcGIS Pro Basic, which provides the tools and environment for map creation and interactive visualization.